emcuttsy/monoglot-anxiety/content/blog/create-german-quizzes-from-youtube-videos-with-this-great-free-website.md

 Overall, this is a really awesome, free tool.
 Just one more reason to love the online German-learning community.

-If you haven't already checked them out yourself, German-learning subreddits tend to be really wholesome.
-At least, that's been my experience.
-People often post amazing free learning aides like this one and other resources that they make to help out other learners, and subs like r/German are some of my favorite places to look for new German-learning resources and tips.
-Interpolly was made by [u/marcellki](https://www.reddit.com/user/marcellki/).
-Read their post introducing it to r/German [here](https://www.reddit.com/r/German/comments/lo6wsp/i_created_a_free_tool_to_turn_youtube_videos_into/).

-Interpolly is still under development, and the developers would really appreciate your feedback.
-So the best way to support this awesome free project would be to just go and use it!
+Based on the developer's Reddit post, it seems like Interpolly is still under development and that the developers are looking for feedback.
 There's a form on the Interpolly site where you can leave feedback.

-Here's to another awesome, free tool for German learners!

 ***